lwa-project/lsl/docs/source/data-formats.rst

 +--------+--------------+

-The ``ci4`` aka "4+4-bit complex integer" data are stored as two's complement integers with the real part stored in the first four bits.
+The ``ci4`` aka "4+4-bit complex integer" data are stored as two's complement integers with the real part stored in the first four bits of the byte.

 DR Spectrometer
 ---------------
-DR Spectrometer data contain DRX data that has been transformed to the Fourier domain, converted to power, and integrated on-the-fly from the data recorder.
+DR Spectrometer data contain DRX data that has been transformed to the Fourier domain, converted to power, and integrated on-the-fly by the data recorder.
 The format allows for variable integration times, channel counts, and polarization products to be stored.